wakkihaya/neurotechjp/src/md/en/blog/kurt-synchron.md

 Following his schooling, he gained exposure to the world of medical devices at Medtronic.
 Traveling to medical conferences, he worked closely with the physicians that directly interacted with the implanted patients.
 He continued to attend various conferences and, in 2015, met Dr. Tom Oxley, who would later go on to found Synchron.
 Kurt continued to follow Dr. Oxley's work closely, being impressed by the potential of his technology to transform patients' lives.

-> ‘I was able to touch on the development and creative side of technology.
-But at the same time, I get to apply it with a purpose and a mission’
+> I was able to touch on the development and creative side of technology.
+But at the same time, I get to apply it with a purpose and a mission

 &nbsp;